axxeerick/Axxe_website/content/authors/admin/_index.md

 # Extra info: I am a graduate affiliate in the [Department of Sociology](https://sociology.osu.edu/), the [Institute for Population Research](https://ipr.osu.edu/), and the [Translational Data Analytics Institute](https://tdai.osu.edu/) at The Ohio State University.
 ---
-I am a research affiliate with the [Family Migration and Early Life Outcomes (FAMELO)](https://famelo.netlify.com/) project and the [Higher Education Inequality Project (HEIP)](https://cssl.osu.edu/research-projects/first-generation-student-study).
+I am a research affiliate with the [Family Migration and Early Life Outcomes (FAMELO)](https://famelo.netlify.com/) project and the [First-Generation Student Study](https://cssl.osu.edu/research-projects/first-generation-student-study).
 I am also a co-founder and project manager of the Digital Inequality Research Program at the Ohio State University.

 I currently have two veins of research.
-The first lies in the realm of Computational Social Science; I analyze novel web-based data sources to test for racial and gender inequality.
-The second investigates how institutions shape identity during the transition to adulthood.
+The first investigates how institutions shape identity during the transition to adulthood.
+The second lies in the realm of Computational Social Science; I analyze novel web-based data sources to test for racial and gender inequality.
 My work involves a wide range of data sources: surveys, qualitative interviews, and data scraped from the internet.

 I am also committed to high-quality instruction.
 I am certified in Inclusive and Online Teaching by Ohio State's Drake Institute for Teaching and Learning.
 My commitment to teaching has been recognized across Ohio State: I am the 2021 recipient of the Department of Sociology's Outstanding Independent Instructor Award, as well as a 2022 recipient of Ohio State's Graduate Associate Teaching Award -- the university's highest recognition for Graduate Teaching Associates.